 strategies to reduce the institution’s environment impact in a fiscally responsible

-The lightning fixtures at CLA are one of many projects to conserve energy on campus.
+The lighting fixtures at CLA are one of many projects to conserve energy on campus.

 TU has five solar arrays on campus, and all new buildings have "solar ready" roofs.